Chargeback reason codes: the complete guide for issuing banks

 Time limits: Your critical deadlines

 Missing a deadline means losing the dispute, regardless of merit.
-Here's what you need to remember:
+Here's what you need to remember.

 Visa disputes:

-• Fraud (Category 10): 120 days from transaction
+• Fraud (Category 10): 120 days (from transaction date)

-• Authorisation (Category 11): 75-120 days depending on specific code
+• Authorisation (Category 11): 75-120 days (varies by specific code)

 • Processing Errors (Category 12): 75-120 days

-• Consumer Disputes (Category 13): 120 days, with some extending to 540 days
+• Consumer Disputes (Category 13): 120 days, some up to 540 (extended windows for delayed delivery, recurring services)

 Mastercard chargebacks: